CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-mime.md

 Peter
 ```

 The above example shows just a simple MIME message.
-When you also want to
+When you also
-include a HTML version of your mail, and/or attachments, or when you want to
+include a HTML version in the mail, and/or attachments, or when you use
-use special character sets in your mail or in your message header, the message
+special character sets in the message header, the message gets more complex.
-would be more complex.

 The destination addess (john@doe.com in our example) often has to be specified
 twice: as "recipient" property in the JSON, and also in the "to:" field of the